-This policy must be read in conjunction with the school's Equality Plan and any other relevant policies.
+This policy must be read in conjunction with the school's Equality Plan, Inclusion Policy, Safeguarding/Child Protection Policy and Accessibility Plan.

 It must be applied consistently to all irrespective of race (which includes colour, nationality, ethnicity or national origins), disability, religion or belief, age, sex, gender reassignment, sexual orientation, pregnancy or maternity, marital status or civil partnership.